balbal1/CSE211-GPS-Tracking-Project/Readme.md

 # GPS Tracking System Project

+This is CSE211 GPS tracking system project using Ti's tiva TM4C123GH6PM board.

+# Desired behaviour

-1. The GPS system stores the coordinates of the start point.
+* The GPS system stores the coordinates of the start point.
-2. After reaching the destination point, the GPS system stores the coordinates of the end point and calculates the total distance that was taken by the user.
+* After reaching the destination point, the GPS system stores the coordinates of the end point and calculates the total distance that was taken by the user.
-3. The output will be translated as the following.
+* The output will be translated as the following.
    1. Stage 1: The built-in LED will be turned on(green) when the target destination is reached.
    2. Stage 2: The built-in LED will be turned on(yellow) when the target